The Best Gaming Monitors Under 100 USD (2025 Reviews)

 Design & Connectivity

-The screen has a steep 1500R curvature for added immersion, the stand is tilt-only, but you can mount the display via the 100x100mm VESA pattern.
+The KTC H24T27 has a tilt-only stand, but you can detach it and mount the screen on a third-party stand via the 100x100mm VESA pattern.

 Conclusion